sallariina/sallariina/README.md

-🌱 I’m currently learning Python
+🌱 I’m currently learning Blazor

 ✨ Most and/or recently used languages: